Level/level/README.md

 - `options` is passed on to the underlying store.
 - `options.keyEncoding` and `options.valueEncoding` are passed to [`encoding-down`][encoding-down], default encoding is `'utf8'`

-Calling `level('./db')` will also open the underlying store.
+Calling `level('my-db')` will also open the underlying store.
 This is an asynchronous operation which will trigger your callback if you provide one.
 The callback should take the form `function (err, db) {}` where `db` is the `levelup` instance.
 If you don't provide a callback, any read & write operations are simply queued internally until the store is fully opened.

 This leads to two alternative ways of managing a `levelup` instance: